ambianic/ambianic-docs/docs-md/index.md

 * By design, there are no other direct or indirect sources of funding that compromise the core values of the project.
 * The project [roadmap is open](https://github.com/orgs/ambianic/projects/1) to community feedback and input.
 * As we reach new levels of regular sponsors, we run a community survey to prioritize the next big roadmap feature.
 * If you are using the project on a daily basis at home, consider investing in its future success either with your time as a contributor or with a small coffee cup [donation](https://github.com/sponsors/ambianic).
-Thank you!
+Thank you! :pray:
 * If you don't like the direction the project is going and your voice is not heard, cancel your support, fork the code and go in a direction that works for you.
-Such is the power of open source software.
-Keeps everyone honest and humble.
+Such is the balancing power :cop: of open source software.
+Keeps everyone honest and humble :relieved:.